flashbots/builder-playground/playground/utils/README.md

    - Set `l1ContractsLocator` and `l2ContractsLocator` to:
      `https://storage.googleapis.com/oplabs-contract-artifacts/artifacts-v1-<ContentHash>.tar.gz`
    - Ensure `configType = "custom"` for HTTP URLs
-   - Use `configType = "standard-overrides"` for tag:// URLs

 4. **Deploy with the new version:**
    ```bash